JonSnow1807/llm-knowledge-assistant/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+## 📄 License

+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments